|Peacebuilding Coordinator - Burundi|

 |Burundi is a beautiful country bordering Lake Tanganyika with lush green hills during the rainy seasons.
 Year-round temperatures during the day range from warm to hot.
 In the higher-elevation interior of the country, where Gitega is located, there is spring-like weather year-round, and it can get cool enough in the evenings to require a jacket.

 Gitega has been Burundi’s “second city,” a quiet, picturesque town in the highlands of Burundi.
-However, it was recently named as the political capital and some new investments have been taking place.
-So far, though, it remains fairly small, with few ex-patriates, making it possible to build deeper connections within the local community.
+However, it was named the political capital starting Jan.
+2019, and related new investments are taking place.
+So far, though, it remains quite small, with few expatriate inhabitants, making it easier to build connections within the Burundian community.
 Virtually everything is within walking distance, and most basic commodities are available, including a wide array of fruits and vegetables.
 Basic health care needs can be met at several clinics.
-More specialized health needs can be met in Bujumbura or in Rwanda.
+More specialized health needs can be met in Bujumbura (the former capital) or in Rwanda.

 The European language most widely spoken in Burundi is French.
-The local language, Kirundi, is in the Bantu language family and is very similar to Kinyarwanda, which is spoken in Rwanda.
+The local language, Kirundi, is in the Bantu language family and mutually understandable with Kinyarwanda, which is spoken in Rwanda.
 Swahili is widely known, and it is taught in schools as a fourth language (after Kirundi, French, and English).

 Christianity is the predominant religion with Islam as a minority.
-There are various sub-communities in Gitega, including various Catholic missions, the Swahili quarter, a strong community of Quakers, and several other Protestant denominations.
+There are various sub-communities in Gitega, including various Catholic missions, a Swahili quarter, a strong community of Quakers, and communities of several different Protestant denominations.

 As in many African countries, the biggest health risk to expatriates is probably traffic accidents.
 Malaria is common but avoidable with mosquito nets and preventive medicine.
 A variety of severe but vaccine-preventable diseases are also present.
 Medical care for basic illnesses is available in Burundi, but it is necessary to travel to Rwanda for higher-quality medical care, and medical evacuation to Kenya or South Africa is necessary for acute or emergency medical care (MCC Rwanda/Burundi subscribes to a medical evacuation service).
 There is not North American standard dental care in Burundi, but it is available in Rwanda.
-Professional counseling and mental health services are not available in Burundi but are available in Rwanda with high-quality counseling centers available regionally in Uganda and Kenya.
+Professional counseling and mental health services are not available in Burundi but are available in Rwanda.
+MCC also provides third-party online counseling services as needed.

 All MCC workers are expected to exhibit a commitment to: a personal Christian faith and discipleship; active participation in a Christian church or Christian community; and nonviolent peacemaking.
 MCC is an equal opportunity employer, committed to employment equity.
 MCC values diversity and invites all qualified candidates to apply.

-•Master’s degree in peacebuilding preferred (Master’s degrees in international development, organizational management, or communications also considered)
+- Master’s degree in peacebuilding preferred (a Master’s degree in international development, organizational management, or communications will also be considered)

-•Social media and publicity skills are a plus
+- Networking, fundraising, social media and publicity skills

 Invitations to serve with MCC are contingent on the successful outcome of criminal background check(s).